airbnb/javascript/README.md

     });
     ```

-  - Use a leading underscore `_` when naming private properties
+  - All private properties must be in the closure.

     ```javascript
     // bad